 Here are nine tips for transforming networking events into a business development tool.

 - Invite a client or prospect to attend the event with you.
-Even if they don't accept, it has given you a reason to contact them and stay on their screen.
+If they accept, it gives you ample time to connect with that person and strengthen that relationship.
+Even if they don't accept, it has given you a reason to contact them and stay on their radar.

 - Formulate a response to the inevitable, "What's new?"
+Not having an answer or saying "not much" is a sure way to slow down a conversation.
 Highlight something you want to promote about your practice, like an interesting matter you're working on, or your firm's recent merger.

 - Use your client-focused marketing message to respond to "What do you do?"
 Rather than telling someone you are a bond lawyer, which is unlikely to encourage conversation, try something like "I help nursing homes and hospitals raise cheap, long-term money," instead.